 And there are a ton to choose from.
 Bose and Sony have been the industry leaders for numerous years, and each makes a few different models of noise-canceling headphones.
 Then there's the fact that seemingly every other audio company — including Apple now — has its own take on the perfect noise-canceling headphones.

-For this buying guide, we focused exclusively on wireless and over-ear ANC headphones.
-All the best and newest models hover somewhere near the $300 price range or above, but if you don’t want to spend as much you can find older, wired models of the Bose QC25 or Sony 1000XM that are both excellent and significantly more affordable.
-Also don’t be scared of manufacturer-refurbished models on eBay, Amazon or the company’s own website; you can get a really good deal and all of those reliable websites have fairly lenient return policies in case the headphones don’t meet your expectations.
+Most of the best noise-canceling headphones hover somewhere near the $300 or above; if you don’t want to spend as much you can find older, wired models of the Bose QC25 or Sony 1000XM that are both excellent and significantly more affordable.
+You can snag an even better deal with manufacturer-refurbished models on eBay, Amazon or the company’s own website; you can get a really good deal and all of those reliable websites have fairly lenient return policies in case the headphones don’t meet your expectations.

 Released in August 2020, the WH-1000XM4 improve on the Sony's already excellent WH-1000XM3 headphones.
 They have improved noise-cancellation; specifically, the Sony WH-1000XM4 are just as good at blocking out lower frequencies like from a vehicle (car, train, plane), but significantly better at blocking out the human voice.
 They have an improved microphone array to better the phone call experience.
 Maybe most importantly, they allow you to pair to two devices at one so you don't have to toggle with Bluetooth settings.
 Sony also tweaked the design (although it is hardly noticeable), by making the ear pads 10-percent bigger and slightly reshaping the headband.
 In terms of sound quality and active noise-cancellation, these slightly edge out Bose's Headphones 700.